-The second of the two accompanying charts serves to show the aspects which are referred to by the various keywords and phrases, whether they elaborate our relation to God (I), to Christ (II), or to one another (III).
-At this juncture we will omit the three short insertions as well as the second Ephesian prayer which, D.V., we may take up at a later date.
+The second of the two accompanying charts serve to show the aspects which are referred to by the various keywords and phrases, whether they elaborate our relation to God (I), to Christ (II), or to one another (III).
+At this juncture, we will omit the three short insertions as well as the second Ephesian prayer which, D.V., we may take up at a later date.

 It is this Godward aspect of the secret which Paul has in mind when, in the first Ephesian prayer, he refers to it with the words, “the expectation of His calling” (1:18).
 Since it was God Who cast our lot, it is almost redundant to say that it is God’s allotment of which we are joint enjoyers, as indicated in the summary (3:6).